MikeMNelhams/Recommender-System-for-User-User-Ratings/README.md

 # Notes

-All of the code was written by myself and all credit for the improved model goes to me.
+All of the code was written by myself and all credit for the improvements made to the existing model goes to me.

 # References